kwonminki/Asyrp_official/README.md

 ### Get LPIPS distance
 We provide precomputed LPIPS distances for `CelebA_HQ`, `LSUN-Bedroom`, `LSUN-Church`, `AFHQ-Dog`, and `METFACES` in the `./utils`.

-If you want to use the custom dataset, we recommand to precompute LPIPS distance.
+If you want to use the custom/other dataset, we recommand to precompute LPIPS distance.

 To precompute LPIPS distance for automatically defined t_edit & t_boost, run the following commands using `script_get_lpips.sh`.
 ```